bihor/fp_masterquiz/README.md

 7 question types/modes available: checkbox, radio-box, select-box, yes/no, text-field, textarea, star-rating.

+This extension is not backward compatible to myquizpoll, but there is a simple import-task for myquizpoll-questions in older versions.

 jQuery is required.
 Optimized for Bootstrap 4.

-This extension is not backward compatible to myquizpoll, but there is a simple import-task for myquizpoll-questions in older versions.
+The extension dashboard is required in TYPO3 11.

 Available languages: english and german/deutsch.